Find Senior Living in Delaware

-See full list of all 77 licensed assisted living facilities in Delaware for 2019.
-Senior Living Help enables senior citizens and their loved ones to find every licensed assisted living facility in Delaware.
-If you or your loved one are trying to locate a facility in any part of Delaware with kind and caring staff who will assist with daily living tasks such as taking a bath, dressing, eating, moving or any other activities, please browse all facility listings below by your city or county, or alternatively use the search box above to find an assisted living facility in Delaware that is close to you.
+See full list of all 77 licensed assisted living homes in Delaware for 2020.
+Senior Living Help enables senior citizens and their loved ones to locate every licensed assisted living facility in Delaware.
+If you or your loved one are trying to locate a facility in any part of Delaware with loving and caring staff who will assist with daily living tasks such as bathing, getting dressed, eating, moving around or any other activities, please browse all facility listings below by your city or county, or alternatively use the search box above to find an assisted living community in Delaware that is close to you.

 Cost for Assisted Living and Memory Care Services in Delaware